Battle of Klokotnitsa: Battle

 Theodore Komnenos summoned a large army, including western mercenaries.
 He was so confident of victory that he took the whole royal court with him, including his wife and children.
 His army moved slowly and plundered the villages on its way.
 When the Bulgarian tsar learned that the state was invaded, he gathered a small army of a few thousand men (including Cumans, that Akropolites describes as Scyths) and quickly marched southwards.
 In four days the Bulgarians covered a distance three times longer than Theodore's army had travelled in a week.

 On 9 March, the two armies met near the village of Klokotnitsa.
 It is said that Ivan Asen II ordered the broken mutual protection treaty to be stuck on his spear and used as a flag.
 He was a good tactician and managed to surround the enemy, who were surprised to meet the Bulgarians so soon.
 The battle continued until sunset.
-Theodore's men were completely defeated, only a small force under his brother Manuel managed to escape from the battlefield.
+Theodore's men were completely defeated, and only a small force under his brother Manuel managed to escape from the battlefield.
 The rest were killed in the battle or captured, including the royal court of Thessalonica and Theodore himself.